MicrosoftDocs/win32/desktop-src/P2PSdk/pnrp-and-wsalookupservicebegin.md

 ---
-Description: 'PNRP uses the WSALookupServiceBegin function to start the process that allows an application to do the following.' ms.assetid: '71cca892-89e7-44d1-920d-987587eeed50'
+Description: PNRP uses the WSALookupServiceBegin function to start the process that allows an application to do the following. ms.assetid: 71cca892-89e7-44d1-920d-987587eeed50
-title: PNRP and WSALookupServiceBegin
+title: PNRP and WSALookupServiceBegin ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PNRP and WSALookupServiceBegin